 - Rosso the Crimson, from Final Fantasy VII: Dirge of Cerberus, uses this accent to go along with her "sexy lady vampire" theme.
 The intent is to make her sound sensuous and dangerous, but she comes off sounding more like Natasha Fatale.

-- In Sam & Max, Night of the Raving Dead, the villain speaks like that.
+- In Sam & Max Beyond Time and Space, Night of the Raving Dead, the villain speaks like that.
 And in Gratuitous German.
 "You have interfered with my plans for the last time Sam *und* Max"

 - He's something of a subversion, though.
 He speaks that way because he is German, not because he is a vampire.